jayf/php-feature-flags/README.md

 ## See Also: Javascript Feature Flags

-I've also created a simple Feature Flags fucntion in Javascript, see [Javascript Feature Flags](https://github.com/jayf/javascript-feature-flags). *Note that these two libraries don't have 100% matching flag syntax--that's a TODO.
+I've also created a simple Feature Flags function in Javascript, see [Javascript Feature Flags](https://github.com/jayf/javascript-feature-flags). *Note that these two libraries don't have 100% matching flag syntax--that's a TODO.
 Currently, the PHP library's flag syntax is subset of the JS's.*